 The preparation of the financial statements in conformity with GAAP requires the Company's management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and the reported amounts of revenues and expenses during the reporting period.
 Making estimates requires management to exercise significant judgment.
-Estimating the fair value of derivative warrant liabilities on the condensed balance sheet is a significant estimate.
 It is at least reasonably possible that the estimate of the effect of a condition, situation or set of circumstances that existed at the date of the financial statements, which management considered in formulating its estimate, could change in the near term due to one or more future conforming events.
 Accordingly, the actual results could differ from those estimates.